Last Updated on August 6, 2022 by Max

 Nowadays, most surgeries on varicocele are made in connection with infertility.
 About half of the operated men become fathers.
 Gut Y et al. showed that the treatment of testicular varicocele resumes the flow of oxygenated blood to the testicles and renewed sperm production in 4 out of 10 patients.
 The success rate was conditional upon the level of irreversible damages caused by hypoxia.

-So far we have studied the relations of testicular varicocele to benign prostatic hyperplasia and men’s infertility and we see clearly that these conditions are the links of one chain.
-When we diagnose them separately, we lose their unity and trying to treat them as independent entities.
-The aim of these and a few upcoming articles is to present a holistic view of the principal sexual issues of man including varicocele, prostatitis, infertility, erectile dysfunction, premature ejaculation, and prostate cancer.
+So far, we have studied the relations of testicular varicocele to benign prostatic hyperplasia and men’s infertility, and we see clearly that these conditions are the links of one chain.
+When we diagnose them separately, we lose their unity and try to treat them as independent entities.
+These and a few upcoming articles aim to present a holistic view of men’s principal sexual issues, including varicocele, prostatitis, infertility, erectile dysfunction, premature ejaculation, and prostate cancer.
 When we have such an idea, it is easier for us to make decisions and take responsibility for our health.

 Gat Y et al. Azoospermia and Sertoli-cell-only syndrome: Hypoxia in the sperm production site due to impairment in venous drainage of